As you decide on what to do in the coming year, which efforts are worth your while?

 To cut through the noise, bowling alleys need to adopt and explore digital marketing trends that help them connect with their customers where they’re at, on whatever device they’re on, with personalized, targeted messaging.

-With over five years’ experience working with successful bowling centers, we’ve learned what works (and what doesn’t).
-Here are digital marketing tactics that you should add to your 2017 plan immediately.
+With over ten years of experience working with successful bowling centers, we’ve learned what works (and what doesn’t).
+Here are digital marketing tactics that you should add to your bowling alley marketing plan immediately.

-Live video is gaining in popularity and will surely reach its pinnacle in 2017.
+Live video is gaining in popularity and will surely reach its pinnacle.
 In the age of ‘right here, right now,’ nothing else brings it to life as much as live video.

 Most will find the biggest success using Facebook Live, which is as easy as opening your page through the Facebook App on your phone, hitting publish, and selecting Live Video.
 After you’re done filming, you can save your live video as a post on your page.
 Instagram recently launched their version of Live Video, with the main difference being the videos disappear after you finish live streaming instead of being saved anywhere on your page.
 Experiment with both; they garner different viewers but both are valuable.